 You will learn about the core concepts of biology and about the impact of biological research and how it links to everyday life.
 You will study, for example, the influence that genes have on our development, the mammalian systems and the impact of future human population increases.
 Biology is a practical subject so you will develop many experimental and mathematical skills.
-It is hoped that this course will help you gain some understanding of the dynamic and exciting nature of biology and an awareness of the ethical aspects of the subject.

-The course is structured into six themes.
+Key Content: The course is structured into six themes.
 These are: development of practical skills in biology; cells and chemical for life; gas exchange and transport; biodiversity, evolution and disease; communication, homeostasis and energy; genetic, evolution and ecosystems.

 Paper 1 (H422/01) Biological Processes 2hours 15 minutes (37%)